Aurele-B/RenameFiles/README.md

   title="Watch were to click"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

-- Extract this zip file and put the content of the sub-folder "RenameFiles-main/RenameFiles-main" in the newly created python project.
+- Extract this zip file and put the content of the sub-folder "RenameFiles-main/RenameFiles-main" in an existing python project.

 ### Package requirements
 To install the tool to create user interfaces, write in terminal: